izzet/izzet/README.md

 #### 🔭 Currently working on

+- Research on making storage more efficient for High Performance Computing
 - Sole: A side project that is built on React Native for Web, GraphQL, Apollo, TypeScript and Azure
-- Several freelance projects from my clients
+- Consulting my clients from various countries

 #### 🌱 Currently learning

+- High Performance Computing
 - Artificial Intelligence
 - Machine Learning
 - Deep Learning